 - Attach it to the tree as high as possible using zip ties and rope, and as close to the original nest or as close to where the nestling was found.

 - Fill it with small branches and leaves.

+Once the raptor is back in its nest, or in the nest you have created, leave it alone.
+Birds will not return if you are in the area.
+You can watch from an indoor location.
+Do not worry if the parents do not return right away; it can take quite some time for a parent to be comfortable approaching.
 The best chance for baby birds to survive is to leave them alone.
-In most cases, a baby bird that somebody tries to raise will die.
+In most cases, a baby bird raised by humans will not survive.
 And in many cases, if the bird survives being hand-raised, once released back into the wild it won’t have the proper skills to survive.
 Remember, the parents are the best teachers!